Estonian language proficiency examinations

 • Send a digitally signed application with a copy of your document via [email protected].

 • Submit a paper application directly to the Education and Youth Board.
 When sending the application by post, a copy of your ID must be included.
 When submitting your application at our reception at the Education and Youth Board, you must also bring and present you ID.
-The Education and Youth Board’s address is Lõõtsa 4, Tallinn 11415.
+The Education and Youth Board’s address is A. H. Tammsaare tee 47, 11316 Tallinn.
 If the application is filed by an authorized person, he or she must submit with the application the power of attorney of the applicant as well as his or her own identity document.

-Instructions for registering for the exam in the Test Database (EIS) can be found here.
+Instructions for registering for the exam in the Test Database (EIS) can be found.

 The forms are also available at all our regional information points.